Fundamentals of computability logic 2020: Games

 2. $\win{G}{}$ is a mapping from $\legal{G}{}$ to $\{\top,\bot\}$. \end{definition}

 Intuitively, in the context of a given game $G$, $\lp{G}{}$ is the set of {\bf legal positions} and $\legal{G}{}$ is the set of {\bf legal runs}.
-Note that, since these sets are required to be nonempty and prefix-closed, the {\bf empty position} $\seq{}$, being an initial segment of all runs, is always legal.
+Note that, since $\lp{G}{}$ is required to be nonempty and prefix-closed, the {\bf empty position} $\seq{}$, being an initial segment of all runs, is always legal.
+With $\wp$ here and elsewhere standing for either player and $\overline{\wp}$ for its adversary $\wp\not= \overline{\wp}\in\{\top,\bot\}$, a {\bf legal move} by $\wp$ in a position $\Theta$ is a move $\alpha$ such that $\seq{\Theta,\wp\alpha}\in \lp{G}{}$.
+We say that a run $\Gamma$ is {\bf $\wp$-legal} iff either $\Gamma$ is legal, or else, where $\Theta$ is the shortest illegal initial segment of $\Gamma$, the last move of $\Theta$ is $\overline{\wp}$-labeled.
+Intuitively, such a $\Gamma$ is a run where $\wp$ has not made any illegal moves unless its adversary $\overline{\wp}$ has done so first.
+In all cases, we shall say ``{\bf illegal}'' for ``not legal'' and ``lost'' for ``not won''.
 For each legal run, $\win{G}{}$ tells us which of the two players $\wp\in\{\top,\bot\}$ has won the run.
-Correspondingly, when $\win{G}{}\seq{\Gamma}=\wp$, we say that $\Gamma$ is {\bf $\wp$-won}, or won by $\wp$.
-A {\bf legal move} by a player $\wp$ in a position $\Theta$ is a move $\alpha$ such that $\seq{\Theta,\wp\alpha}\in \lp{G}{}$.
-In all cases, we shall say ``{\bf illegal}'' for ``not legal'' and ``{\bf lost}'' for ``not won''.
+The following definition extends this meaning of the word ``won'' from legal runs to all runs by stipulating that an illegal run is always lost by the player that has made the first illegal move: